martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 c <- 29
 ```

 This seems pretty straight forward, doesn't it?
-When `fmt.Println(<-c)` is executed we should expect the value `29` to be printed right?
+When `fmt.Println(<-c)` is executed we should expect the value `29` to be printed, right?
 Nope.
 This is _Directional Channels_ doing their job.
 Remember when we created our `c` Channel?
 We explicitly told Go that this `c` Channel would only be a _sending_ Channel when we used this syntax `chan <- int`

 ```go
 fmt.Println(<-c)